apache/apisix/docs/en/latest/plugins/google-cloud-logging.md

 | resource                | False    | {"type": "global"}                                                                                                                                                                                   | Google monitor resource.
 See [MonitoredResource](https://cloud.google.com/logging/docs/reference/v2/rest/v2/MonitoredResource) for more details.                   |
 | log_id                  | False    | apisix.apache.org%2Flogs                                                                                                                                                                             | Google Cloud logging ID.
 See [LogEntry](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry) for details.                                          |

+NOTE: `encrypt_fields = {"auth_config.private_key"}` is also defined in the schema, which means that the field will be stored encrypted in etcd.
+See [encrypted storage fields](../plugin-develop.md#encrypted-storage-fields).

 This Plugin supports using batch processors to aggregate and process entries (logs/data) in a batch.
 This avoids the need for frequently submitting the data.
 The batch processor submits data every `5` seconds or when the data in the queue reaches `1000`.
 See [Batch Processor](../batch-processor.md#configuration) for more information or setting your custom configuration.

 ## Enabling the Plugin